SalemAlnaqbi/Real-Time-Geospatial-Analysis/README.md

 ## 🎯 Overview

-This repository contains an MSc research project proposal for **Data Mining and Text Analytics** (University of Leeds), together with a runnable pilot implementation that proves the core pipeline works end to end.
+This repository contains an MSc research project proposal for **Data Mining** course, together with a runnable pilot implementation that proves the core pipeline works end to end.

 Most published climate-discourse NLP research relies on Twitter/X data and English-only text — a static, single-platform, single-language view of a global conversation.
 This project targets the gap directly: it collects **multilingual** climate discourse from **Telegram**, the dominant civic messaging platform across the GCC, Eastern Europe, and South-East Asia, combines it with mainstream news coverage, and visualises how climate framing and sentiment vary **geographically** — updated from live data rather than a fixed snapshot.